nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 ## Running experiments
 Alright!
 I have a problem to solve, a KPI to target, and a dataset that I'm hoping will get me there.
 Lets get into it!

 This is the loop I generally followed.
-It didn't always go flow linearly, but for the most part I changed 1 variable at a time to get clear signal on what was affecting the mAP results:
+It didn't always flow linearly, but for the most part I changed 1 variable at a time to get clear signal on what was affecting the mAP results:
 1. Make an assumption.
 2. Change a training variable to test that assumption.
 3. Train a model with those variables.
 4. Benchmark it on new dataset & record outcome.
 5. Come to a conclusion & start over.

 To get 1:1 comparisons across different models I made some tweaks to the [open-source colab notebook](https://github.com/mfranzon/yolo-training-template/blob/main/notebooks/yolo_template.ipynb) I'm using.
 These changes let me add validation without changing the existing training/inference scripts:
 - Pick which model to validate & where to save results